PureKrome/InLoTechTask/README.md

 ## Technology used

+- Mediatr
+- OneOf
+- FluentValidation
+- Moq
-- TODO
+- xUnit

-## Steps used

-- TODO
+- Spectre Console

 ## AI Used
 - GitHub copilot (model: Claude Sonnet 4)
   - writing this Readme (didn't like the scenario examples, though)
   - Test data generation (e.g. MemberData)
   - Validators
-  - todo....
+  - Creating the Spectre Console UI and parsing

 ## Notes
   - No validation in the InMemory 'database'
+  - Didn't get to the the WALL command

 ## Scenarios

 In the below scenarios `">"` denotes the start of user input command in the scenarios listed above and is not part of the input.